franzbu/EnhancedSpaces.spoon/README.md

 ### Switching between References of Windows

-For switching between references of windows ('sticky windows), press 'modifier1' and 'escape'.
-In case you would like to change the keys, look directly above; change the second element in the table 'modifierSwitchWinKeys'
+For switching between the references of a window ('sticky windows), press 'modifier1' and 'escape'.
+In case you would like to change the keys, look directly above; change the second element in the table 'modifierSwitchWinKeys'.

-## A few further hints, more to follow:
+## Moving and Resizing of Windows:

-Mellon can automatically resize your windows on your MSpaces on a dynamically (according to your intentions, of course) changing grid size.
-You can use your mouse or trackpad by using your modifier keys and dragging your windows beyond certain areas of the borders of your screen.
-But first to manual moving and resizing:
+With Mellon you can automatically resize the windows on your MSpaces on a dynamically (according to your intentions, of course) changing grid size.
+You can use your mouse or trackpad and drag your windows beyond certain areas of the borders of your screen.
+Let us start with manual moving and resizing, though:

 ### Manual Moving and Positioning

 To move a window, hold your 'modifier1' or 'modifier2' key(s) down, position your cursor in any area within the window, click the left mouse button, and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
 If the window is dragged beyond the 10-percent-margin, things are getting interesting because then window management with automatic resizing and positioning comes into play.

-### Automatic Resizing and Positioning - Mouse or Trackpad
+### Automatic Resizing and Positioning - Mouse and/or Trackpad

 For automatic resizing and positioning of a window, you simply have to move between 10 and 80 percent of the window beyond the left, right, or bottom (no upper limit here) borders of your screen using your left mouse button.